rjrodger/zig/README.md

 > Why have an if statement when you can have an if function?

 A special case solution for callback hell that focuses on developer ease-of-use.
 Executes your functions in series or parallel, tracks errors and results, and provides conditionals.
+And move blocks of code around to change the order of execution.

 [![Build Status](https://travis-ci.org/rjrodger/zig.png?branch=master)](https://travis-ci.org/rjrodger/zig)